-Amaranth plants are easy to grow from seed.
+These tall perennials are easy to grow from seed.
 If you live in a cooler climate, start growing them indoors, then transplant them into the garden when the seedlings reach around 6 inches.
 Make sure you keep the soil moist and well-drained.

 #4.
 Spider Flower (Cleome)

 Cleome is commonly known as the spider flower for its tall appearance and long, uniquely shaped leaves.
-Dashing bright colors complement the intricate design of its flowers.
+Dashing bright colors complement the intricate design of its colorful flowers.

-Cleome flowers bloom in the summer and may last until temperatures get colder.
+Cleome flowers bloom in the early summer and may last until temperatures get colder.
 You can use some varieties of the plant as a background for shorter flowers or as stand-alone specimens if you choose to plant cleome in masses.

 What is great about this plant is that it easily self-seeds.
 You will only need to plant cleome in your chosen location once, and they will re-seed prolifically, blooming year after year.
 The spider flower grows best in full sun and well-drained soil.

 Once they are fully grown, they will be more tolerant to drought and will hold up well during summer’s heat.
 A great advantage of cleomes is that they attract beneficial bugs and prevent bad insects from damaging crops.

 Though it is not commonly grown in gardens, the Mexican Sunflower is worth mentioning for its bright orange flowers and for being essentially pest-free.
 The genus Tithonia includes at least ten species of annuals and perennials originating from Central America and Mexico.